Joker666/hono-starter/README.md

 ```

 ## API Doc
-The OpenAPI YAML doc is in the `openapi` folder.
+The OpenAPI YAML doc is in the `static` folder.

 If you need the JSON file, it can be generated with the help of `yq`.